Charlie Cameron (footballer, born 1994)

 Charles Mark Cameron (born 5 July 1994) is a professional Australian rules footballer playing for the Brisbane Lions in the Australian Football League (AFL).
 He previously played for the Adelaide Football Club from 2014 to 2017.
-Cameron was taken with pick 7 in the 2013 rookie draft by Adelaide.
+Cameron was taken with pick 7 in the 2014 rookie draft by Adelaide.

 Early life

-Cameron was born in Mount Isa, Queensland into an Aboriginal Australian family (Lardil and Waanyi).
+Cameron was born in Mount Isa, Queensland, into an Aboriginal Australian family (Lardil and Waanyi).
 He attended primary school in Mornington Island, Queensland before moving to Brisbane to board at Marist College Ashgrove.
 As a schoolboy he played cricket, rugby union and rugby league at high levels.
 He also played several games of Australian rules football while attending Marist College and spent six months in the Brisbane Lions Talent Academy before quitting football to focus on rugby.
 Following graduation in late 2011, at the age of 17, Cameron moved with his family to Newman, Western Australia.
-His brother, Jarrod, was a professional Australian rules footballer who played for the West Coast Eagles.
+His brother, Jarrod, is a former professional Australian rules footballer who played for the West Coast Eagles.